 Early History of the Govington family

 This web page shows only a small excerpt of our Govington research.
-Another 190 words (14 lines of text) covering the years 1120, 1204, 1296 and 1304 are included under the topic Early Govington History in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) covering the years 1120, 1204, 1296 and 1304 are included under the topic Early Govington History in all our PDF Extended History products and printed products wherever possible.

 Govington Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Govington family name include Covington, Colvaynston and others.

 Early Notables of the Govington family (pre 1700)

 More information is included under the topic Early Govington Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Govington family